 The marketing climate today demands that companies be producing fresh content on a regular basis.
 In addition to supplementing your overall marketing strategy, new content can help to increase traffic to your webpage.
 One of the best ways to do this is by regularly publishing a blog.
 Writing about topics that your audience is interested in and searching for will allow you to appear in a wider range of search results, giving web users greater exposure to your brand.
 Blogging also builds your authority as an expert in your field or industry.

 7) Include Image Descriptions

 Images are a key part of a website’s content, but a web search looks for text only.
 “Alt” tags are a way to add SEO value to the images on your site.
 Including a tag for each image can help increase the search ranking of your site, especially when you write it with SEO in mind.
 The alt tag should be specific and include key words but, like the title tag, should be a readable/conversational phrase.
 Alt tags are also a critical piece of website accessibility, as they ensure visitors who can’t view the images can still understand what your content is about.

 8) Test Your Loading Time

 While not directly related to search results, the time it takes for your website to load can also be a factor in the level of traffic you’re seeing.
-40% of people will abandon a website that takes longer than 3 seconds to load, and the longer the site takes to load, the higher that percentage gets.
+40% of people will abandon a website that takes longer than 3 seconds to load.
+And the longer the site takes to load, the higher that percentage gets.
 Make sure that your prospects can not only find your site, but can get to it as well.
 Try some of these strategies to speed up loading times.